PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 06:23:40
+Last updated: 2024-04-07 06:24:55
-Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy
+Random Quote: You move at the speed of sound and I can make a pen float through the air.
+Who needs to abbreviate? - Wanda Maximoff